commitech/blackbird/docs/method.md

 `specific_duty` : Specific Duty object.
 Required parameter : `duty_id`, `day`, `month`, `year`

-Returns the supervisor ID that is creleasedurrently dutying on `specific_duty `.
+Returns the supervisor ID that is currently dutying on `specific_duty `.
 The result will be an object consisting of `supervisor_id` and `is_free`. `is_free` is a boolean indicating whether a duty is free or not.
 If it is, `supervisor_id` is the ID of the supervisor who releases that duty.